Civic Stadium (Eugene, Oregon)

-Civic Stadium was an outdoor athletic stadium in the northwest United States, located in Eugene, Oregon.
-For most of its history it was owned by the Eugene School District.
+Civic Stadium was an outdoor athletic stadium in the Northwestern United States, located in Eugene, Oregon.
+For most of its history, it was owned by the Eugene School District.
 Opened in 1938, the stadium was destroyed by fire in 2015 on June 29.

+The stadium was replaced by Civic Park, which was built in phases for $42 million.
+Completed in 2024, the facility features a soccer field, fieldhouse, locker rooms, and seating for 3,500 spectators.